bradwellsb/translator-bot/README.md

-﻿# Translator Bot
+# Translator Bot
-This bot automatically translates between English and French and vice-versa.
+This bot automatically translates text between English and French and vice-versa.
 It was developed by [Bradley Wells](https://wellsb.com/csharp/) to demonstrate how to create a bot using C# and the Microsoft Bot Framework.
 It uses machine-learning translation provided by Azure Cognitive Services Translator API.

 ![](https://wellsb.com/csharp/wp-content/uploads/sites/2/2020/10/bot-translation-result-min.png)